viet34tqc/notebook/redux.md

 		- loading: The request is in progress
 		- succeeded: The request succeeded, and we now have the data we need
-		- failed: The request failed, and there's probably an error message createAsyncThunk will automatically dispatch those 'idle/loading/succeeded/failed'.
+		- failed: The request failed, and there's probably an error message createAsyncThunk will automatically create action types and action creators for the 'loading/succeeded/failed' status.
+	Then it automatically dispatch those actions based on the resulting Promise.
 It means, after dispatch 'loading', it will continue dispatch 'succeeded' ( fullfilled ) status if success, or 'failed' (rejected) if failure

 	Input:
-		prefix for aciton types: 'posts/fetchPosts' will be prefix of action types: 'posts/fetchPosts/pending' callback function: make API calls
+		prefix for aciton types: 'posts/fetchPosts' will be prefix of action types: 'posts/fetchPosts/pending' payload creator: make API calls
-			Input: none
+			Input: the params that passed in the action creator when we dispatch it:
+				```dispatch(addTodo(text))``` => text will be the param of payload creator
 			Output:
-				- Promise with data or Promise with Error
+				- Promise with data or Promise with Error (async always return Promise)
+	Output: action creators and their types:
+		- fetchPosts.pending: todos/fetchPosts/pending
+		- fetchPosts.fulfilled: todos/fetchPosts/fulfilled
+		- fetchPosts.rejected: todos/fetchPosts/rejected

-				- Extract data from API response and return that.
+	If success, createAsyncThunk will extract data from API response and pass that data returned from the payload creator into payload

-	When we dispatch an asynchronous action that created by createAsyncThunk above Run async_action_name.pending reducer
+	When we dispatch an asynchronous action that created by createAsyncThunk above
+		Run async_action_name.pending reducer